andrewamidei/Home-Assistant-JARVIS-Assist/README.md

 - You can try the voice by hitting `Try Voice` and entering in some text.

 ### Adding Easter Eggs
+- Copy the files from the `audio clips` folder and place them into the media forlder on the smb share using [samba share](https://github.com/home-assistant/addons/blob/master/samba/DOCS.md).
-- use the `jarvis_easter_egg.yaml` file provided or the button below to import the easter eggs.
+- Use the `jarvis_easter_egg.yaml` file provided or the button below to import the easter eggs.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fandrewamidei%2FHome-Assistant-jarvis-Assist%2Fblob%2Fmain%2Fjarvis_easter_eggs.yaml)

 ## Optimization Recommendations
 - When exposing entities, if a device is called `bedroom lamp` add and alias called `the bedroom lamp` to clear up issues when using the word "the" in commands.
 - Run LLM's on GPU resourses.
 Especially for a voice assistant.